SanjeevaRDodlapati/QeMLflow/docs/README.md

-# 📚 ChemML Documentation
+# 📚 QeMLflow Documentation

-**Essential documentation for ChemML developers and users**
+**Essential documentation for QeMLflow developers and users**

 ---